A closeup of a person wide awake after insomnia.

-Do you wake up tired after a full night’s rest?
+Do you wake up tired after a whole night’s rest?
 Do you snore loudly at night?
 If you experience these problems and feel extreme fatigue the morning after, you might be suffering from sleep apnea.
+In this post, we’ll discuss the benefits of sleep apnea dental appliances and other forms of treatment.

 What is Sleep Apnea?